American Alsatian Scientific Classification

 - 49-71 lbs

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species..

-The American Alsatian was developed in California in the 1980s.
+The American Alsatian was developed in California in the 1980s to be great companion dogs that look like the extinct dire wolf.
 These dogs are tall and are about 25 to 32 inches in height.
 They weigh about 100 pounds and their lifespan is around 9 to 13 years on average.

 See all of our expert product reviews.

-Also known as the North American Shepalute, these dogs are known to be intelligent, friendly, and calm.
-They are known to make great companions for individuals and families alike.
+First known as the North American Shepalute, these dogs are known to be intelligent, friendly, and calm.
+They are bred to make great companions for individuals and families alike.

 3 Pros and Cons of Owning an American Alsatian